What Does the Bible Say About Slander?

 10. Proverbs 16:28: “A froward man soweth strife: and a whisperer separateth chief friends.”
 This verse highlights the divisive effect of slander, showing how it can destroy even strong relationships and cause conflict.

-See also What Does the Bible Say About Loans?
+See also What Does the Bible Say About Negative Thoughts?

 These verses collectively reveal the Bible’s stance on slander.
 It’s viewed as destructive, divisive, and contrary to the principles of Christian ethics.
 The Bible encourages believers to speak truthfully and constructively, using their words to build up rather than tear down.
 The emphasis is on maintaining integrity in speech and fostering loving, respectful relationships.